Methylene blue safety guide

 What should I do if I am already taking methylene blue and start a new medication?

-Pause and ask the prescribing clinician or pharmacist before combining it with a new antidepressant, opioid, cough medicine, migraine drug, antibiotic such as linezolid, stimulant, or serotonin-related supplement.
+Contact the prescribing clinician or pharmacist before combining methylene blue with a new antidepressant, opioid, cough medicine, migraine drug, antibiotic such as linezolid, stimulant, or serotonin-related supplement.
 Same-day medical advice is appropriate if symptoms of serotonin syndrome or hemolysis appear.